- Treat oily skin by washing your face regularly with a mild cleanser.

 Oily skin can be controlled and treated by using skin care products designed for oily skin (and avoiding those that aren’t) and maintaining healthy lifestyle habits.

-For those suffering from extremely oily or acne-prone skin, prescription medications, such as Accutane and other prescribed topicals may be more beneficial.
+For those suffering from extremely oily or acne-prone skin, prescription medications, such as Isotretinoin and other prescribed topicals may be more beneficial.

 Those who may have excess oil skin concerns are encouraged to make an appointment with a board-certified dermatologist.